Add Gene Annotation

 ; You don't need to provide this info if the method already exists in the database.

-; Supported color name is available in http://www.flounder.com/csharp_color_table.htm
+; Supported color name is available at http://www.flounder.com/csharp_color_table.htm

 ; If the method already exists, it will be updated.
 Otherwise, a new method will be added.